Towards active learning: A stopping criterion for the sequential sampling of grain boundary degrees of freedom: Results

 \subsection{$\DeltaEstat$ and the speed of convergence}

-The algorithm with the new stopping criterion is applied to the data of the 2D inclination subspaces with different values for $\DeltaEstat$.
-In Figure \ref{fig:2D_iend}, the number of sequential steps, $\Nstop$, when the algorithm is terminating (such that the stopping criterion is satisfied) is displayed as a function of $\DeltaEstat$.
+The algorithm with the new stopping criterion is applied to the data of the 2D inclination subspaces and different values for $\DeltaEstat$.
+In Figure~\ref{fig:2D_iend}, the number of sequential steps, $\Nstop$, until the algorithm terminates (because the stopping criterion is satisfied) is displayed as a function of $\DeltaEstat$.
 Similar to the 1D subspace, $\Nstop$ decreases with an increasing $\DeltaEstat$, and, if two neighbouring $\DeltaEstat$ yield the same value $\Nstop$, the lower value of $\DeltaEstat$ marks the actual accuracy.
-In other words, a lower $\DeltaEstat$ does not lead to a gain in speed, because the fluctuations in the energy from one step to the next are small, anyhow.
+In other words, a higher value for $\DeltaEstat$ does not lead to a gain in speed, because the fluctuations in the energy from one step to the next are small, anyhow.
 The values of $\Nstop$ for the $\Sigma 3$, $\Sigma 5$ and $\Sigma 7$ subspaces differ only by $3$, but for the $[110]7.5^\circ$ $\Nstop$ is significantly larger.
 This is an effect of the complex energy landscape of the $[110]7.5^\circ$ subspace rather than of the size of the fundamental zone, which becomes apparent when the two contributions to the stopping criterion are analysed.